Russia attacks Ukraine as defiant Putin warns US, NATO

 Putin justified it all in a televised address, asserting that the attack was needed to protect civilians in eastern Ukraine — a false claim the U.S. had predicted he would make as a pretext for an invasion.
 He accused the U.S. and its allies of ignoring Russia’s demands to prevent Ukraine from joining NATO and for security guarantees.
 He also credulously claimed that Russia does not intend to occupy Ukraine but will move to “demilitarize” it and bring those who committed crimes to justice.

 Biden in a written statement condemned the “unprovoked and unjustified attack,” and he promised that the U.S. and its allies would “hold Russia accountable.”
-Biden said he planned to speak to Americans on Thursday after a meeting of the Group of Seven leaders.
+The president said he planned to speak to Americans on Thursday after a meeting of the Group of Seven leaders.
 More sanctions against Russia were expected to be announced Thursday.

 Ukraine’s Foreign Minister Dmytro Kuleba described the assault as a “full-scale invasion” and said Ukraine will “defend itself and will win.
 The world can and must stop Putin.
 The time to act is now.”

-In the capital, Kyiv Mayor Vitaly Klitschko advised residents to stay home unless they are involved in critical work and to prepare go-bags with necessities and documents if they need to evacuate.
+In the capital, Kyiv Mayor Vitaly Klitschko advised residents to stay home unless they are involved in critical work and urged them to prepare go-bags with necessities and documents if they need to evacuate.
 An Associated Press photographer in Mariupol reported hearing explosions and seeing dozens of people with suitcases heading for their cars to leave the city.

 The Russian military said it struck Ukrainian air bases and other military assets and had not targeted populated areas.
 The Russian Defense Ministry statement said the military was using precision weapons and claimed that “there is no threat to civilian population.”